ApryseSDK/pdftron-react-native/README.md

 ```

 #### enableJavaScript
-Enable JavaScript for PDFTron SDK, by default it is enabled.
+Enables JavaScript for PDFTron SDK, by default it is enabled.

 Parameters: